 The U.S. Air Force’s and Navy’s price estimates to bolster current fighter fleets in the wake of F-35 slips fail to capture all the costs likely involved, says a recent U.S. Government Accountability Office (GAO) report.
 “The Air Force’s and Navy’s cost estimates to upgrade and extend the service life of selected fighter aircraft exhibit some characteristics of a high-quality cost estimate but do not reflect all potential costs,” says the GAO report, “Better Cost Estimates Needed for ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Better Cost Assessments Needed To Extend Fighters' Lives, GAO says".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Better Cost Assessments Needed To Extend Fighters' Lives, GAO says".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.